jeffmd/asforth/README.md

 asforth
 --------
-A subroutine threaded forth writtin in AVR GNU assembly to be compiled with gnu avr assembler.
+An experimental subroutine threaded forth like system writtin in AVR GNU assembly to be compiled with gnu avr assembler.
 Currently only runs on an Atmega328.
+This is not an ANSI compliant Forth.

 Based on amForth, FlashForth, AVRForth, CamelForth, TurboForth, eForth, FigForth